Best SOP Software in 2026: 10 Tools Honestly Compared

 Team size and stage

-Under 15 people: Google Docs or Notion.
+Under 15 people: Notion.
 You do not yet need a dedicated SOP tool.
 When you hire your 10th person and notice onboarding is inconsistent, that is your signal to switch.

 15 to 200 people: Waybook.
 You have enough people that inconsistency is a real cost, and Waybook is built precisely for this stage: the operational complexity is real, but you do not need enterprise compliance modules or a dedicated LMS admin.